Leaf ID

 A leaf photo becomes useful when the scanner can see the leaf edge, vein pattern, tip shape, and stem attachment.
 Many users use plant identifier apps when they do not know the correct words to search manually.
 Field guides and databases still matter for confirmation, and the USDA PLANTS Database is a useful reference for checking scientific names and distribution.

-When to use tree identifier by leaf (and when not to)
+When to use a leaf-based tree identifier (and when not to)

 Use it when